 Thoughts on the role of social media here?

 Social media doesn’t help because people often present themselves and their families in an idealized, “Facebragging” way.
 Reading those posts can make you stressed.
 On the flip side, if social media helps you connect with a sane parent—for example, your cousin in Indiana—it can be helpful.

 Are you saying that we should follow our own internal compass and not feel stressed by what other parents are doing?

 Yes.
 One of my favorite pieces of advice is to be reflective, instead of reacting too quickly.
 Just wait.
 There’s an inspiring line in the T.S.
 Eliot poem Ash Wednesday: “Teach us to care and not to care.
 Teach us to sit still.”

 Let’s talk about our teenagers.
 What’s your advice on parenting through this stage?

 Well, for starters, know that it starts earlier now.
 For example, it’s now normal for girls to enter puberty at 8 and 9, boys at 9 and 10.
 My advice is don’t get too caught up.
 Psychologists call adolescence the second toddlerhood.
-It’s normal for pre-teens and teens to wish to separate from parents and replace them with peers while at the same time the baby inside them wants your tenderness and support.
+It’s normal for pre-teens and teens to wish to separate from parents.
+On the one hand, they replace parents with peers, while at the same time, the baby inside them wants your tenderness and support.

-So, your daughter comes to you and says, “My friend Jane is being mean to me.”
-What do you say?
+If your daughter comes to you and says, “My friend Jane is being mean to me,” what do you say?

 Wendy Mogel, Ph.D., is an internationally known clinical psychologist and the bestselling author of The Blessing of a Skinned Knee and The Blessing of a B Minus.
 Learn more at www.wendymogel.com.